Max Dickov

-Max Paul Dickov (born 27 April 2002) is an English professional footballer who plays as a forward for club Mansfield Town.
+Max Paul Dickov (born 27 April 2002) is an English professional footballer who plays as an attacking midfielder for club Eastleigh.

 Dickov is a product of the Manchester City and Oldham Athletic academies and began his senior career with spells at non-League clubs AFC Macclesfield, Poynton and Stockport Town.
 He began his professional career with Brentford B in 2022 and transferred to Mansfield Town in 2025.
+In 2026, Dickov returned to non-League football with Eastleigh.

 Club career

 Youth years and non-League football

-Along with his brother Sam, Dickov entered the Manchester City Academy at the age of seven.
+An attacking midfielder, Dickov and his brother Sam entered the Manchester City Academy at the age of seven.
 Following his release in 2011 and two spells with Oldham Athletic, Dickov turned down the opportunity of scholarships and instead played the first senior football of his career with Cheshire League clubs AFC Macclesfield and Poynton.
 He moved on to North West Counties League First Division club Stockport Town in 2020.
 Dickov scored eight goals in 9 appearances during the COVID-19-affected 2020–21 season, before scoring and six goals in 19 appearances prior to his final appearance for the club midway through the 2021–22 season.